 ECS is grateful for the indispensable partnership provided by the San Francisco Interfaith Council (which works to identify the host churches where the overnight shelter is located and to identify the church groups, congregations and community groups that sign up to provide the evening meals throughout the program), the Department of Homelessness and Supportive Housing, and the faith communities and volunteers who make the Interfaith Winter Shelter possible every year.

-More information about the Interfaith Winter Shelter can be found in Mayor London Breed’s press release (PDF) and on the San Francisco Department of Homelessness and Supportive Housing website.
+The 2019-2020 Winter Interfaith Shelter Schedule can be found on the on the San Francisco Department of Homelessness and Supportive Housing website.
+More information can be found in Mayor London Breed’s press release (PDF).

 The San Francisco Interfaith Council convenes and amplifies the voice of San Francisco’s faith-based community.
 Its work centers on the important issues of civil rights, homelessness, housing affordability, and disaster preparedness.